Collings A Esme - Brighton

 Keturah Collings was based at 73 Park Street, near Grosvenor

-Square.
-By 1914, Keturah Collings had moved her photographic studio to
+Keturah Collings had moved her photographic studio to

 7 Lower Seymour Street, W. London.
 Arthur Esme Collings was mentioned as a photographer in Liverpool as early as 1897.
 In this year, two inventors, William Maplebeck and Robert Stookes demonstrated their "chronoscope"( a camera they claimed could photograph the past) at the photographic studio of Esme Collings on Liverpool's Rodney Street.
 [See the panel on the right for more details].
 A photographic studio trading under the name of A. Esme Collings was listed at 43 Rodney Street, Liverpool in 1900.
-The Esme Collings studio in Rodney Street continued until 1906.
+The studio in Rodney Street continued under the name of Esme Collings Limited until 1906.
 A second studio operated by Esme Collings Limited opened in Liverpool at 65 Bold Street around 1903.
 Esme Collings Limited also established a branch studio in Manchester at 22a King Street.
 In 1905, the firm of A. Esme Collings Ltd was operating studios in Brighton, Hove, London, Liverpool and Manchester.
 By 1907, the studios in Liverpool and Manchester owned by Esme Collings Limited had closed.

 |

-[ABOVE] A scene from the past photographed in 1896.
+[ABOVE] A "scene from the past" photographed in 1896.

 |